Skip to content

 Overview

 The environment consists of 4 libvirt/qemu virtual machines, all deployed with Rocky Linux 8 or CentOS 8. node1 will serve as the sole master node and nodes node2 and node3 as the worker nodes. gw1 will be the default gateway for the cluster via the Isolated Network.
-It will also host an HTTP registry to store the OVN Kubernetes images.
+It will also host an HTTP registry to store the OVN-Kubernetes images.

 to hypervisor to hypervisor to hypervisor